Inference in clustered IV models with many and weak instruments: Model

 \begin{assumption} Conditional on $\bs Z$, $\{\bs\varepsilon_{[g]},\bs\eta_{[g]}\}_{g=1}^G$ is independent with mean zero, $\E(\bs\varepsilon_{[g]}\bs\varepsilon_{[h]}'|\bs Z)\allowbreak=\bs\Sigma_{g}$, $\E(\bs\eta_{(i),[g]}\bs\eta_{(j),[h]}'|\bs Z)=\bs\Omega^{(i,j)}_g$, and $\E(\bs\eta_{(i),[h]}\bs\varepsilon_{[g]}'|\bs Z)=\bs\Xi^{(i)}_g$ if $g=h$ and zero otherwise, $g,h=1,\dots, G$, $i,j=1,\dots p$. \end{assumption}

 This assumption formalises the cluster structure.
 It requires the observations between clusters to be independent, but allows for dependence of observations within clusters.
 As a consequence of this dependence, a clustered sample generally contains less information than a same sized sample of independent data.
 Thus clustering decreases the effective sample size down from the number of observations towards the number of clusters.
+It is this lower effective sample size that makes the problems with many and weak instruments more likely for clustered data than for independent data.

 Many instruments are modelled as the number of instruments being large relative to the sample size.
 The reduced effective sample size under clustering makes the number of instruments more quickly large compared to the effective sample size.
 Hence, clustering makes the problems associated with many instruments, such as biased estimators and oversized tests, more likely than when the data are independent.